Basic Information

 - Other names Gregorie, Youghall

 - Current status The plantation house is privatey owned.
-A large portion of the remaining property is being developed for commercial use.
+A large portion of the remaining property is being developed for commercial use with 132.6 acre parcel held in a conservation easement.

 Timeline

 - 1696 Thomas Hamlin purchased the land shortly thereafter and conveyed it in 1704.
-A portion of this land became Younghal Plantation.
+A portion of this land became Hamlin Plantation (5).

-- 1755 Charles Barksdale acquired the property and it would remain in the family for more than 100 years.
+- 1755 Charles Barksdale acquired the property from the provost after William Benison had died.
+The plantation would remain in the Barksdale family for more than 100 years (1, p.
+3).

 - ?
-Mary Barksdale and her husband James McBeth inherited the plantation.
-It is believed that James McBeth is the one that changed the name to Oakland (National Register).
+Mary Barksdale and her husband James McBeth inherited the plantation from Mary's father Charles Barksdale.
+It is believed that James McBeth is the one that changed the name to Oakland (1, p.
+3).

 - 2004 The Gregorie family and Avtex Commercial Properties, Inc. broke ground at Oakland Plantation.
-Seventy-five acres are intended for commercial use and 236 acres have been set aside for a conservation easement and will be placed with the Mount Pleasant Open Space Foundation.
+Seventy-five acres are intended for commercial use and 236 acres have been set aside for a conservation easement and will be placed with the Mount Pleasant Open Space Foundation (in 2013 was renamed East Cooper Land Trust and as of 2015, only 132.6 acres had been placed under the easement).

 Land